Atrial fibrillation can be dangerous from a fast heart rate and a higher stroke risk

 These important randomized clinical trials suggest that rate control may be the first choice for many, even most, patients with AF.
 Still, some may benefit from rhythm control.
 Likely candidates include individuals who are diagnosed promptly after the onset of AF, patients with a first episode of AF, patients with AF triggered by a medical problem that has been corrected, younger people, and those who continue to have troublesome symptoms despite rate control.
 And if these considerations are not complex enough, there are several ways to slow rapid AF and many, many options for rhythm control.
 Here's a brief rundown.

 Medication can slow down the racing heartbeat in nearly all patients with AF.
 The most useful drugs are beta blockers (such as propranolol and metoprolol) and calcium-channel blockers (such as diltiazem and verapamil); even so, digoxin (the modern version of the foxglove plant first used for AF over 225 years ago) still has a role in select patients.
-Some patients with an abnormal electrical pathway in their hearts (the WPW syndrome) respond to amiodarone.

 Patients who have chest pain or shortness of breath can receive rate-controlling medications intravenously; most respond in minutes to hours.
 Oral medications take longer to kick in, but most patients with sustained AF require long-term oral medications to maintain heart rate control.
 Although precise heart rate targets have not been established, many doctors adjust medications to achieve a heart rate of about 60 to 80 beats per minute when the patient is at rest and about 90 to 115 during moderate exercise.
 However, a study found that lenient heart rate control with a target resting rate of up to 110 beats per minute is just as beneficial as stricter target heart rates.

-Restoring normal rhythm
+Restoring normal heart rate